marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Coach/Solutions/Solution04.md

 ## Description

 Steps
+- Create a Fabric Warehouse
 - Run : <../Resources/Warehouse solution files/Create stocks and metadata tables.sql>
+- Run : <../Resources/Warehouse solution files/ETL.sp_IngestSourceInfo_Update.sql>
 - Create Data pipeline
   Note: All activities to get created in this pipeline are connected in serial order on sucess output , including the ones inside For Each activity

- 1. Create a Fabric Warehouse

- 2. Click on GetData/New Data Pipeline , name it : PL_Refresh_DWH
+ 1. Click on GetData/New Data Pipeline , name it : PL_Refresh_DWH

- 3. Add a Lookup activity to the canvas,
+ 2. Add a Lookup activity to the canvas,
       name: Get WaterMark
       Settings:
         Query:  SELECT * FROM [ETL].[IngestSourceInfo] WHERE IsActiveFlag = 'Y'
+        First Row Only: UnCheck

- 4. Add For Each Activity
+ 3. Add For Each Activity
     Settings:
       items: @activity('Get WaterMark').output.value
-    4.1  Add a Copy Data activity
+    3.1  Add a Copy Data activity
       Source: KQL Database
       KQL Database: Choose Stockmarket_KQLDB created on previous challenges
       Query: